 Features of the Silver Birch tree

 Silver Birch trees are tall columnar deciduous trees with a silver white bark and light green triangular shaped drooping leaves with a toothed edge.
 The Leaves fade to yellow in Autumn.
-Although the leaves fall off in Autumn months, silver birch still retain a lot of foliage due to their feathery nature.
+Although the leaves fall off in Autumn months, they still retain a lot of foliage due to their feathery nature.
 This coverage makes them an ideal tress for boundary screening or for planting though hedges such as Green Beech hedges to add volume and impact in Winter months.
-Silver birch trees can grow up to 5 metres in height.
+They can grow up to 5 metres in height.

-Silver birch trees are very adaptable and are also tolerant of variances in temperature.
-Silver birch are fast growing trees, another feature that makes them ideal as a garden or boundary tree.
+They are very adaptable and are also tolerant of variances in temperature.
+They are fast growing trees, another feature that makes them ideal as a garden or boundary tree.

 Silver birch trees are Ideal for all soil types and are typically Sold as bareroot plants and planted in Winter months from November to April.
-Silver Birch are hardy in cold weather and will grow well in full sun or partial shade.
+They are hardy in cold weather and will grow well in full sun or partial shade.
+We grow Silver birch here in our Native Nursery in a range of sizes from 5/6ft trees through to 10ft.

 Soil: Any well drained soil.